Significant-Gravitas/AutoGPT/README.md

 The AutoGPT Builder is the frontend.
 It allows you to design agents using an easy flowchart style.
 You build your agent by connecting blocks, where each block performs a single action.
 It's simple and intuitive!

+[Read this guide](https://docs.agpt.co/server/new_blocks/) to learn how to build your own custom blocks.

 ### 💽 AutoGPT Server

 The AutoGPT Server is the backend.
 This is where your agents run.
 Once deployed, agents can be triggered by external sources and can operate continuously.